Xilinx/dfx-mgr/README.md

 #########################################################################

 # Overview
-DFX-MGR provides APIs to launch accelerators and provide acceleration services for across different platforms.
+DFX-MGR provides infrastructure to abstract configuration and hardware resource management for dynamic deployment of accelerator across different platforms.
 Once the code is compiled you will get dfx-mgrd-static binary and libdfx.so.
-The library provides client api to interact with the daemon which can be used by application code or you can use dfx-mgr-client binary to interact with daemon from console.
+The library provides client application to interact with the daemon from console.
+User can also write application code to manage accelerators using the libary api.

 Library source code is in `src/`, the examples are in `example/`, headers are in `include/` and required external libraries can be found in `lib/`